 The Last Worker brings a satirical narrative adventure to Quest, PSVR 2 and PC VR, mixing strong humor with tense stealth action.
 Jointly developed for flatscreen platforms and VR, here’s our full review:

 We’ve seen countless takes on sci-fi dystopian futures over the years and in The Last Worker, they all seem to be happening simultaneously.
 Healthcare only exists for the rich, you live where you work, there’s heavy environmental pollution, while automation runs rampant.
 Truly unimaginable.
-A textbook example of a mega-corporation gone mad but despite this familiar premise, strong writing keeps it fresh.
+A textbook example of a mega-corporation gone mad but despite this overly familiar premise, strong writing keeps it fresh enough.

 Playing the world-weary Kurt, every Jüngle employee except you was fired and replaced by robots, making him the last human worker.
 After living in isolation for many years with his robot companion, Skew, he’s approached by an activist group to take down Jüngle for good.
 It’s an over the top premise that could only happen in fiction and The Last Worker plays to these situational absurdities well, punching up against late stage capitalism and its grubby excesses through entertaining satire.